 Some applicants may be offered a conditional admittance with the requirement that they successfully complete a prescribed course of study at a fully accredited educational institution prior to enrollment.

 Once you submit your application, you will receive an immediate electronic notification that your application has been received.
 All appropriate documents will then be matched to your online submission.
-If your application is incomplete, you will be notified by email within 3-5 weeks after you have submitted your application online.
-Please do not contact the MFE admissions office about the status of your application unless the above time frames have passed and you have not received notification.
+If your application is incomplete, you will see a list of missing items in the status page after you have submitted your application online.
+We recommend you check your application status before contacting the MFE admissions office.

 You can also check the status of your application by logging on to the application website with your user name and password.

 How do I make a change or addition to my application once it has been submitted?

 Please be careful and check your application before submitting it online.
 If you find an error or want to make an addition, you can notify us of the changes or additions in one of two ways: